 David P. Brand Safety Award

-The award will recognize an individual who has followed in Dave's footsteps, having a positive influence on improving safety on the local, regional, state and national levels.
+The award recognizes an individual who has followed in Dave's footsteps, having a positive influence on improving safety on the local, regional, state and national levels.
 The award is considered a life-time achievement award, recognizing an individual's efforts to join forces with other organizations to build partnerships with the goal of improving safety performance and eliminating fatalities and serious injuries.